-We kept on to the main road and soon came across another pedestrian bridge, which we did cross.
+We kept on to the main road and soon came to another pedestrian bridge, which we did cross.
 It took a half-hour to reach Tal, away from the road on the other side of the river.
 Along the way we were able to walk down to the river and take in some beautiful beach views; the bends in the river here have led to the collection sediment piling up over the millennia!

 The River Left Trail To Tal:

-Our guesthouse side lawn would our last campsite of the trek. it was fairly quiet in the village.
+Our guesthouse side lawn would be our last campsite of the trek. it was fairly quiet in the village.
 While there at least a dozen guesthouses, there seemed to be few trekkers about.
 Increasingly, they are skipping the lower section of the classic Annapurna Circuit – i.e. the part from Besi Sahar to Dharapani, and just taking a jeep ride up to Dharapani or even Chame.
-The ride can be done in eight hours or so.
+The trip can be done in eight hours or so.

 In the early evening, I took a walk to the south end of the village.
 The mildew-covered entrance gate and a dilapidated billboard make a negative first impression on trekkers coming up the road from Chamje.